lhoursquentin/sed-bin/README.md

 compile it and have a resulting binary with the same behavior as the original script.

-Now since the translator from sed to C is written in sed, we should be able to translate the translator, compile it and then be able to use the compiled version to translate other sed scripts.
+Now, since the translator from sed to C is written in sed, we should be able to translate the translator, compile it, and then be able to use the compiled version to translate other sed scripts.

 Translate the translator (`par.sed`) with itself: